telerik/fiddler-jam-docs/portal/jam-embedded-api.md

     getfiddler.com, telerik.com, *.example.com
     ```

 1. Obtain and store your unique Fiddler Jam Embedded API key.
-The API key will be received shortly after the allowlist of domains is sent (see the previous step).
+You will receive the API key shortly after sending the allowlist of domains (see the previous step).

 1. Import the Fiddler Jam API script into your HTML page from the following CDN link: https://downloads.getfiddler.be/jam-embedded/fiddler-jam-embedded.js